 NOTE: Burn trash items only if they can be fully consumed by fire and turned to ash.
 Do not attempt to burn plastic, cans or foil.
 If you do burn something that is not fully consumed, collect the remains when the fire is out and pack it out.

 Quenching the Fire

 When you are ready to turn in to your tents, the fire needs to be extinguished.
 Begin the process by not adding more fuel starting about a half hour before you turn in.
 As the fire dies down, use a stick to spread the coals to the edge of the fire ring and then pour water on it.
 Keep spreading and pouring to extinguish the coals.

 Note that using dirt or sand to extinguish a fire is problematic because it can insulate coals, which can become uncovered later, igniting a wildfire.
-As a last resort this is better than doing nothing, but the best practice is to fill up a collapsible water container and use it to douse the coals.
+As a last resort this is better than doing nothing, but the best practice is to fill up a collapsible water container (See Water Jug) and use it to douse the coals.